cvs-health/testaro/README.md

 dirWatch(true, 300);
 ```

 In this example, a module asks Testaro to check a directory for a job every 300 seconds, to perform the jobs in the directory if any are found, and then to continue checking.
 If the first argument is `false`, Testaro will stop checking after performing 1 job.
+If it is `true`, Testaro continues checking until the process is stopped.

 The directory where Testaro checks for jobs is specified by `process.env.JOBDIR`.
 Testaro checks for jobs in its `todo` subdirectory and, when it has performed a job, moves it into the `done` subdirectory.